heytaco-anywhere/heytaco-anywhere.github.io/content/docs/configuration/index.md

 ### Step 2: Set up App

 After creating App let's move to the **OAuth & Permissions** section.
 In this section, we need to set up the *redirect URLs* and *scopes*.
-Firstly, let's add a new redirect URL with the `https://YOUR_HOST/slack/signin` (or `http://YOUR_HOST/slack/signin`) format; secondly, add the `identity.basic` into the user token scopes.
+Firstly, let's add a new redirect URL with the `https://YOUR_HOST/slack/signin` (or `http://YOUR_HOST/slack/signin`) format; secondly, add the `identity.basic` scope and the `chat:write` scope into the user token scopes.

 figure) Slack Redirect URLS